-The Swedish Chemicals Agency uses the Products Register to store information on chemical products and biotechnical organisms that are manufactured in or transferred or imported into Sweden and information on the ways in which these are being used.
+The Swedish Chemicals Agency uses the Products Register to store information on chemical products and biotechnical organisms that are manufactured in or transferred or imported into Sweden.
 Anyone manufacturing or importing products that have to be reported must provide this information to the Agency.

 Is your product a pesticide?

 If your product is a notifiable pesticide, you must also, in addition to reporting it, apply for an authorisation for approval before you may sell and use it in Sweden.

 Information for foreign companies

 Suppliers providing composition information to their customers

 In some cases, the company obligated to report their products to the Products Register does not have access to the composition for the products.
 For example, a Swedish company importing a product into Sweden from a foreign supplier is obligated to report the product, but the foreign supplier is the only one that has access to the product composition.
 In these cases, the foreign supplier can send their composition directly to the Products Register, without the customer having access to it.

 The information about the product composition is called a Product-in-product (PiP).
 Once it is registered in our system, it is given a registration number, a so called A- number.
 The A-number can then be used as a reference to the product composition by the foreign supplier in communications with their Swedish customer in order for them to fulfil their obligation to report the product properly.

 You can report Product-in-product in two ways:

 - By our web-portal.
 If your company previously have been reporting by paper form, please contact the Products Register by email@example.com to get access to your company’s record online.